thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/last-will.md

 * The **server** closes the connection without receiving a `DISCONNECT` packet with **Reason Code 0x00** (Normal disconnection).

 ### Graceful disconnection - do not publish

 Graceful disconnection occurs when a client sends a `DISCONNECT` message before terminating the connection.
 This informs the broker that the client is intentionally disconnecting, and as a result, the Last Will message is not triggered.
-The client is effectively saying, "I'm leaving on purpose, and everything is fine."
+The client is effectively saying, "I'm leaving on purpose, and everything is fine".

 The Last Will message will be removed from the session state when:
 * **After the Last Will message is Published**.
 Once the broker detects an unexpected disconnection and successfully publishes the Last Will message to the clients subscribed to the Will Topic, the Last Will message is removed from the session.
 * **Normal Disconnection**.
 If the broker receives a `DISCONNECT` packet with Reason Code 0x00 (Normal disconnection) from the client, the broker will not publish the Last Will message, and it will be removed from the session.

 ### Parameters of the Last Will

 The feature “Last Will and Testament” was introduced in [MQTT 3.1](https://public.dhe.ibm.com/software/dw/webservices/ws-mqtt/mqtt-v3r1.html#connect) with the following parameters:
 * **Will Topic**.
 The MQTT topic where the Last Will message will be published.
 * **Will Message**.
 The content of the Last Will.
 This can be an empty message.